 Just how predictive is that first house of the talents we might one day nurture?
 Ernest Hemingway’s boyhood home in Oak Park, Illinois is a spacious Victorian.
 Ernest spent much of his time on the second floor which contained a mini-museum where his father, Dr. Clarence Hemingway, kept his wildlife specimens.
 The family also had a house on Walloon Lake, a place to hunt and fish.
 Some of Hemingway’s best work dealt with nature, including “The Old Man and the Sea” and “The Snows of Kilimanjaro.”
 His homes — from Key West to Cuba and Idaho — were always spacious and open to the great outdoors.

 William Faulkner’s childhood home in Oxford, Mississippi was a cottage set back from the road and shaded by tall trees.
-As a boy, Faulkner like to draw and write poetry.
+As a boy, Faulkner liked to draw and write poetry.
 He spent so much time lost in his own imagination that he never finished school.
-After the success of his first novel in the 1930s, he restored a run-down Georgian mansion and even bought a nearby forest, creating a grander version of his youthful home.
+After the success of his first novel in the 1930s, he restored a run-down Georgian mansion and even bought a nearby forest, creating a grander version of his family home.
 He never left Oxford, the place that inspired the fictional Yoknapatawpha County in his best-known books.

 Gertrude Stein’s childhood house in the Allegheny West neighborhood of Pittsburgh is square and spatulate, just as she herself appears in a well-known portrait by Picasso.
 The house itself is so utilitarian it demands an act of the imagination.
 A set of plates, a decanter, an umbrella and a cushion took on lives of their own and became Stein’s childhood props.
 As an adult, Stein was a marvelous mix of the practical and the sublime.
 She dressed in drab brown corduroy and her Paris salon drew such luminaries as Apollinaire, Hemingway, Fitzgerald, Gris, Joyce, and Matisse.
 The walls of her atelier at 27 rue de Fleuruswere hung floor to ceiling with now-famous paintings, the doors of her dining room lined with Picasso sketches.
-On a typical Saturday evening Stein sat in a high-backed Renaissance chair next to a cast-iron stove that barely heated the room, while her brother Leo held forth on the latest experiment in modern art.
+On a typical Saturday evening Stein sat in a high-backed Renaissance chair next to a cast-iron stove that barely heated the room, while her brother Leo held forth on the latest experiments in modern art.